 Alte Hofhaltung - Bamberg Historical Museum

 The Alte Hofhaltung with its Renaissance gable, the "Beautiful Gate" and the picturesque inner courtyard is one of Bamberg's most impressive buildings.
 Once the residence of the bishops, the building now houses the Historical Museum with precious collections from the World Heritage city.
 In the "100 Masterpieces" section, the museum displays important paintings from Lucas Cranach to Pieter Breughel and Otto Modersohn.
-Another exhibition focuses on the River Regnitz, Bamberg's lifeline.
+Another exhibition focusses on the River Regnitz, Bamberg's lifeline.
 During the Christmas season, nativity scenes are exhibited, which have a long tradition in the Bamberg region.

 From 1604, the prince-bishops moved into the New Residence opposite.
 Over 40 richly decorated state rooms give an impression of the extravagant lifestyle of the rulers of the time.
 Today, the building houses the State Library and the Bamberg State Gallery with masterpieces of old German and European Baroque painting.
 The rose garden of the New Residence offers a view of St Michael's Church and the roofs of the town.